shuozhixu/CMS-EAM_2025/README.md

 ## LAMMPS

-Following [another project](https://github.com/shuozhixu/MSMSE_2024), we can build LAMMPS with MANYBODY and MC packages and submit jobs on both [OSCER](http://www.ou.edu/oscer.html) and [Bridges-2](https://www.psc.edu/resources/bridges-2).
+Following [another project](https://github.com/shuozhixu/MSMSE_2025), we can build LAMMPS with MANYBODY and MC packages and submit jobs on both [OSCER](http://www.ou.edu/oscer.html) and [Bridges-2](https://www.psc.edu/resources/bridges-2).

 ## CSRO structure

 All CSRO structures will be built at an annealing temperature of 300 K.

-In [another project](https://github.com/shuozhixu/MSMSE_2024), the CSRO structures in CoCrNi, MoNbTa, and HfTiZr were built using the NPT method.
-Since the CSRO structure in CoCrNi was built at 350 K there, we can rebuild one at 300 K by slightly modifying the input file.
+In [another project](https://github.com/shuozhixu/MSMSE_2025), the CSRO structures in CoCrNi, MoNbTa, and HfTiZr were built using the NPT method.
+Hence, we can use them directly.

 In what follows, we focus on the remaining 18 ternaries (all BCC).

 ### NbTiZr

 Here, we take NbTiZr as an example.
-First, modify the file `lmp_mcnpt.in` in the `MoNbTa/csro/` directory in [a previous GitHub repository](https://github.com/shuozhixu/MSMSE_2024).
+First, modify the file `lmp_mcnpt.in` in the `MoNbTa/csro/` directory in [a previous GitHub repository](https://github.com/shuozhixu/MSMSE_2025).
 Take NbTiZr as an example:

 - Replace all `Mo`, `Nb`, and `Ta` with `Nb`, `Ti`, and `Zr`, respectively; the replacement should be case-sensitive, e.g., don’t replace `mo` in the word `thermo` with another element
 - Change line 28 to
 	`pair_coeff * * HfMoNbTaTiVWZr_Zhou04.eam.alloy Nb Ti Zr`

 Submit the job using `lmp_mcnpt.in` and `HfMoNbTaTiVWZr_Zhou04.eam.alloy`.
-The last file can be found in this GitHub repository.
 Once the simulation is finished, you will find two files, among others.
-The first one is `data.NbTiZr_CSRO`, which will be used to calculate the lattice parameter, GSFE, and melting point (to be described later).
-The second file `cn.out`, which can be used to calculate the Warren-Cowley (WC) parameters following [another project](https://github.com/shuozhixu/MSMSE_2024).
+The first one is `data.NbTiZr_CSRO`, which will be used to calculate the lattice parameter, USFE, LD, and melting point (to be described later).
+The second file `cn.out`, which can be used to calculate the Warren-Cowley (WC) parameters following [another project](https://github.com/shuozhixu/MSMSE_2025).

 ### Other 17 ternaries

-Follow the steps above to build CSRO structures for the other 17 ternaries and calculate the WC parameters.
+Follow the steps above to build CSRO structures for the other 17 BCC ternaries and calculate the WC parameters.

 ## Lattice parameter